kurttheviking/orchard-js/README.md

 npm test
 ```

-Or, to determine unit test coverage:
+This project maintains 100% coverage of statements, branches, and functions.
+To determine unit test coverage:

 ```sh
 npm run coverage
 ```

-This project maintains 100% coverage of statements, branches, and functions.

-Finally, an integrated test suite executes tests against a live, local database (`redis://localhost:6379/0`):
+In addition, an integrated test suite executes a subset of tests against a live, local database (`redis://localhost:6379/0`):

 ```sh
 npm run test-live
 ```

 **WARNING: the integrated test suite flushes Redis** before each test sequence.
+Furthermore, the integrated test suite expects connections to `redis://localhost:80/0` should fail.

 ## Orchard?